my-dimons/Unity-Examples/docs/source/script_utils/audio/audiomanager.rst

    This script requires :doc:`AudioManager` to function properly.

 The **AudioManager** is used for managing audio types for things like sfx, and music.
-It provides functions for calculating volume type so you can
+It provides functions for calculating volume based on a volume type so you can easily play sounds at a consistent volume!

 Example Usage
 -------------